psalm/psalm.dev/inline/dummy.md

 It’s been over seven months since version 3 of [Psalm](https://psalm.dev) was released.
 There have been over a thousand commits to Psalm since then, bringing all sorts of fun features.
 Time for an update!

-**Hey, you:** this blog post includes interactive code snippets - feel free to edit and explore Psalm further!
+This blog post includes interactive code snippets - feel free to edit and explore Psalm further!

 ### Preamble: What is Psalm?